-ROOM #2 was a 1' x 1' x 1' wooden cube with one window.
-Each panel on the interior of this room was lined with cyanotype every day.
-Every morning at sunrise, for 10 days in March, I would place the small camera in the same position on my front porch.
+ROOM #2 is a 1' wooden cube with one window.
+Each panel on the interior of this apparatus was lined with cyanotype every morning at sunrise, for ten days in March.
+The apparatus was then placed in the same position on my front porch.
 Every evening, I would unhinge the room and collect the days recording.
-The recording was light coming in through the window and exposing onto the cyanotype paper.
-From day to day, the path that the light took remained similar, only shifting a small degree as the earths distance to the sun shifted.
-Yet, the form of the path varied due to the weather conditions.
+From day to day, the path that the light took remained similar, only shifting a small degree.
+The form of the path varied due to the weather conditions outside.

-A sunny day would produce a long deep blue line across three panes.
-A partly cloudy day would produce a faint line with the possibility of a momentary deep rich blue whenever the sun had appeared.
-A overcast day would produce an subtly amorphous cloud of light blue pigment or if the light levels were too low, nothing at all.
-This recording process translated the physicality of light.
-The pigment was directly influenced by the amount of daylight it received, the mark was a pure recording.
+A sunny day would produce a long-deep-blue line across three panes.
+A partly cloudy day would produce a faint line with the possibility of a momentary rich blue mark whenever the sun had appeared.
+An overcast day would produce a subtly amorphous cloud of light-blue pigment, or, if the light levels were too low, nothing at all.